GhubGateway/Ghub_Pegasus_WMS_MATLAB_Example/README.md

 #### src and bin directories

 The MATLAB scripts need to be compiled on CCR and the executables copied to the bin directory.
 See src/build_matlab_executables.sh for more information.

+Note: The executable files must have the executable file permission bits set.
+For example, use chmod 755 deg2utm and chmod 755 utm2deg to set the executable file permissions bits.

 #### middleware directory

 The middleware directory contains the invoke script which enables the ghub_exercise1.ipynb Jupyter Notebook to be launched on Ghub from the Ghub Dashboard's My Tools component.

+Note: The invoke script must have the executable file permission bits set.
+For example, use chmod 755 invoke to set the executable file permission bits.

 ### Install and Run the Tool on Ghub for Initial Testing (optional):